Rufus Gifford

-In 2012, Gifford was Finance Director for Barack Obama's presidential re-election campaign.
-Once re-elected, Obama nominated him to be the United States Ambassador to Denmark, a post he held until the end of Obama's presidency.
+In 2012, Gifford was finance director for Barack Obama's presidential re-election campaign.
+Once re-elected, Obama nominated him to be the United States ambassador to Denmark, a post he held until the end of Obama's presidency.
 After returning to the United States, he was a candidate for the House of Representatives in 2018, running in Massachusetts's 3rd congressional district.
-Gifford lost in the Democratic primary to Lori Trahan, who would go on to win the general election.
+Gifford lost in the Democratic primary to Lori Trahan, who won the general election.

-He was Deputy Campaign Manager for Joe Biden's 2020 presidential campaign.
+He was Deputy Campaign Manager for Joe Biden's 2020 presidential campaign and Finance Chair for 2024 presidential campaign.

 Early life and education

 Gifford grew up in Manchester-by-the-Sea, Massachusetts.
-He graduated from St. Paul's School in Concord, New Hampshire in 1992 and he earned his Bachelor of Arts from Brown University in Rhode Island.
+He graduated from St. Paul's School in Concord, New Hampshire, in 1992 and he earned his Bachelor of Arts from Brown University in Rhode Island.

-After college, Gifford moved to Hollywood and served as an assistant to producer John Davis.
-During his time there, he became the associate producer for Daddy Day Care, Life or Something Like It, and Dr. Dolittle 2, and appeared as an actor in the films Garfield: The Movie and The Hiding Place.
+After college, Gifford moved to Hollywood and worked as an assistant to producer John Davis.
+During his time there, he became the associate producer for Daddy Day Care, Life or Something Like It, and Dr. Dolittle 2, and he appeared as an actor in the films Garfield: The Movie and The Hiding Place.

 Political career

 Gifford started in Democratic politics by working on John Kerry's 2004 presidential campaign, and subsequently started his own consulting business and advised numerous Democratic officials and advocated for progressive causes across the country.

-He first met then-Senator Barack Obama in January 2007, at a party hosted by Senator Ted Kennedy.
-Prior to the meeting, Gifford had been offered a job on Hillary Clinton's 2008 presidential campaign, but he declined and instead accepted the same job for Obama's campaign.
+He first met Senator Barack Obama in January 2007, at a party hosted by Senator Ted Kennedy.
+Prior to the meeting, Gifford had been offered a job on Hillary Clinton's 2008 presidential campaign, but he declined and instead accepted the same job with Obama's campaign.

-After Obama took office, he served as Finance Director for the Democratic National Committee in Washington, D.C. before moving to Chicago as a senior staff member of President Obama's 2012 re-election campaign.
-As National Finance Director for the re-election campaign, he was ultimately responsible for the record-setting billion-dollar budget.
+After Obama took office, Gifford served as Finance Director for the Democratic National Committee in Washington, D.C., before moving to Chicago as a senior staff member of President Obama's 2012 re-election campaign.
+As National Finance Director for the re-election campaign, he was responsible for the record-setting billion-dollar budget.

-U.S. Ambassador to Denmark (2013-2017)
+U.S. ambassador to Denmark (2013-2017)

-On August 1, 2013, Gifford's nomination from President Obama to be the next United States Ambassador to the Kingdom of Denmark was confirmed by the United States Senate.
-He was sworn into the role on August 15, 2013, and presented his credentials to the Queen of Denmark on September 13, 2013.
+On August 1, 2013, Gifford's nomination from President Obama to be the next United States ambassador to the Kingdom of Denmark was confirmed by the United States Senate.
+He was sworn into the role on August 15, 2013, and presented his credentials to the queen of Denmark on September 13, 2013.